cyfyifanchen/cyfyifanchen/README.md

  😑 The city is Shanghai, it has the most coffee shops, but very few places sell bagels.

- 🤩 The food is burger, I wanted to go with pizza, but burger comes with fries.
+ 🤩 The food is pizza, one day I am gonna to be a pizza maker.

  🇨🇳 The music is Jay Chou, believe it or not, mandarin pop is dope as heck.